-These five areas are considered to assess an economy's overall level of financial freedom that ensures easy and effective access to financing opportunities for people and businesses in the economy.
-An economy's financial freedom is assigned an overall score on a scale of 0 to 100 according to the following criteria:
+These five areas are considered in order to assess the overall level of financial freedom that ensures easy and effective access to financing opportunities for people and businesses in the economy.
+An overall score on a scale of 0 to 100 is given to an economy's financial freedom according to the following criteria:

 • 100-No government interference.
-Government oversight is limited solely to the enforcement of contractual obligations and preventing fraud.
+Government oversight is limited solely to the enforcement of contractual obligations and prevention of fraud.

 - 90-Minimal government interference.
-Regulation of financial institutions is minimal but may extend beyond enforcing contractual obligations and fraud prevention to capitalization or reserve requirements. - 80-Nominal government interference.
+Regulation of financial institutions is minimal but may extend beyond the enforcement of contractual obligations and prevention of fraud to capitalization or reserve requirements. - 80-Nominal government interference.
 Government ownership of financial institutions is a small share of overall sector assets.
 Financial institutions face almost no restrictions on their ability to offer financial services. - 70-Limited government interference.
 Credit allocation is influenced by the government, and private allocation of credit faces almost no restrictions.
 Government ownership of financial institutions is sizeable.
 Foreign financial institutions are subject to few restrictions. - 60-Moderate government interference.
 Banking and financial regulations are somewhat burdensome.
 The government exercises ownership and control of financial institutions with a significant share of overall sector assets.
 The ability of financial institutions to offer financial services is subject to some restrictions. - 50-Considerable government interference.
 Credit allocation is significantly influenced by the government, and private allocation of credit faces significant barriers.
 The ability of financial institutions to offer financial services is subject to significant restrictions.
 Foreign financial institutions are subject to some restrictions. - 40-Strong government interference.
 The central bank is subject to government influence, its supervision of financial institutions is heavy-handed, and its ability to enforce contracts and prevent fraud is weak.
 The government exercises active ownership and control of financial institutions with a large minority share of overall sector assets. - 30-Extensive government interference.
 Credit allocation is influenced extensively by the government.
 The government owns or controls a majority of financial institutions or is in a dominant position.
 Financial institutions are heavily restricted, and bank formation faces significant barriers.
 Foreign financial institutions are subject to significant restrictions. - 20-Heavy government interference.
 The central bank is not independent, and its supervision of financial institutions is repressive.
 Foreign financial institutions are discouraged or highly constrained. - 10-Near-repressive.
 Credit allocation is controlled by the government.
 Bank formation is restricted.
 Foreign financial institutions are prohibited. - O-Repressive.
 Supervision and regulation are designed to prevent private financial institutions from functioning.
 Private financial institutions are nonexistent.